webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

     - Cold start: in case of a new function instance, first request can take longer because of initialization
     - Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function's invocations => no cold start!
     - Application Auto Scaling can manage concurrency (schedule or target utilization)

+### Lambda concurrency

+- Reserved: Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency
+- Provisioned: Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function's invocations
+- Estimate reserved concurrency: **the average number of requests per second multiplied by the average duration in seconds**.
+For example, if a Lambda function takes an average 500 ms to run with 100 requests per second, the concurrency is 50

 ## External Dependencies